Common insurance questions

 How can I get a discount on home insurance?

 Increasing your deductible, not claiming for small losses and making security upgrades to your home are the easiest ways to get a discount on your premium.
 Square One also makes it easy to eliminate unnecessary coverages, and the impact of rate increases is reduced for long-term customers.
-For more tips, visit saving money on your home insurance.
+For more tips, visit discounts on your home insurance.

 Do I get a discount if I’ve had home insurance for more than ten years and I’ve never had a claim?